Why Not Mobile Phones? How Talking Books Help Bridge the Gender Digital Divide

 With the Talking Book, there’s no cost to the end-user.
 Talking Book devices are purchased and provided by development organizations and government agencies.
 Talking Books can be shared and rotated among households, played at community meetings, used by extension workers, or placed in classrooms and clinics.
 Depending on the program design, a single device can easily serve 100 listeners.

-MEDA’s GROW project used Talking Books to empower women farmers in Northern Ghana.
+MEDA’s GROW project used Talking Books to empower women farmers in Ghana.

 Safety and Security